mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 *[Laughter.]*

 Human beings are really interesting.
 We know pretty well, “Don’t do this.
 Don’t suffer, you don’t like suffering.”
 You know this pretty well.
-But in order to reach the terminating abode where there is nothing to do – verbally or practically, philosophically, metaphysically nothing to do – finally what you have to do is, sit down when you have to sit down, walk when you have to walk.
+But in order to reach the terminating abode where there is nothing to do – verbally, or practically, or philosophically, metaphysically, nothing to do – finally what you have to do is, sit down when you have to sit down, walk when you have to walk.
 That’s all.
 It’s a very simple practice.
-We know this too; but still we have to go through bitterness.
+We know this too.
+But still we have to go through bitterness.

 That’s an interesting point.
 That’s why this kind of question or koan comes up.

 ##### 14:00

-If you attend the [sesshin](glossary#sesshin), even for today, the [sitting](glossary#sitting), I think you have a lot of questions.
-But whatever you think, if you see human beings who are really ignorant, who don’t understand this kind of practice, who don’t understand the depth of human life or who are not interested in this kind of understanding – it doesn’t mean you should give up.
-It doesn’t mean you should be engaged in a normal human life, forgetting this kind of practice, forgetting the understanding deeply of human beings.
+If you attend [sesshin](glossary#sesshin), even for [a] day, the [sitting](glossary#sitting), I think you have a lot of questions.
+But whatever you think – if you see human beings who are really ignorant, who don’t understand this kind of practice, who don’t understand the depth of human life or who are not interested in this kind of understanding – it doesn’t mean you should give up.
+It doesn’t mean you should be engaged in a normal human life, forgetting this kind of practice, forgetting the deep understanding of human beings.
 It doesn’t mean that.

 If you give up this kind of practice, there is no compassion.
 Who helps human beings except you, except each of us individually?
 Who helps then?
 No one helps.
 So, you can help; each of us individually can help.
 This is a point.
 If you see the really ignorant human world, with ignorant people fighting each other – at that time you can really practice.
 That’s why you have to practice at that time: because that practice originates from your compassion.

 Compassion is not something given by [Buddhas](glossary#buddha) or Buddhist teachings; compassion comes from *you*.
 Each of us individually: understanding [yourself], understanding people, how ignorant [people] are, how wonderful the enlightened world is.
-We have to understand ... even though there is only you who practices, who tries to understand the human world deeply.
+We have to understand ... even if there is only you who practices, who tries to understand the human world deeply.

-Lots of human beings are really ignorant; even with this, we have to have compassion, and to practice.
+Lots of human beings are really ignorant.
+[Even with this,] we have to have compassion, and to practice.
 Even though they don’t understand now, we should sow a seed for future generations.

-##### 16:58

 Even though modern civilization cuts down trees and destroys nature with building mansions and apartments...
 If you went to Japan and you really understood how modern civilization is wonderful or awful...
 Japan is not so big; it’s small, a little smaller than California.
 And then the people live more than in America.
 Can you imagine how wonderful it is, and how awful it is? *[Laughter.]*

-But nevertheless, even though moden civilization cuts down trees and destroys nature, still there is hope, even if there is one seed.
+But nevertheless, even though moden civilization cuts down trees and destroys nature, still there is hope, if there is even one seed.
 Do you know the picture book for the children – Doctor Suess?
-Doctor Suess – that’s an interesting book. *[Laughter.]* Modern civilization completely destroys the human world, building factories, and companies, and manions.
+Doctor Suess – that’s an interesting book. *[Laughter.]* Modern civilization completely destroys the human world, building factories, and companies, and mansions.
 And then on the last page, the little boy finds just one seed.
 All the environment around him, there is nothing there, it is completely destroyed, but there is just one seed left.
 So he was very happy, and put it on the ground.
 That is the last page. *[Laughter.]*

 The same applies to your practice.
 That is compassion, this is really [Buddha](glossary#buddha)’s compassion.
 Without this compassion, you cannot help anybody, you cannot help any beings.

-##### 19:15

 That’s why Engo’s note says, “This fellow has broken down quite a bit.
 He’s dragging in other people.”
 Lots of questions.
 If you practice [zazen](glossary#zazen) and [enlightenment](glossary#enlightenment), then immediately you can save all sentient beings – wonderful, no problem.
 It’s not necessary to become sick.
 This is really true.
 Why did [Vimalakirti](glossary#vimalakirti) become sick?
 Even though you obtain enlightenment, even though you try to practice deeply again and again, you become sick, because, I told you before, if you look at human beings around your life ... immediately you suffer.
 “Why do you do this?
 Is this useful for human beings?
-That’s ridiculous.”
+It’s ridiculous.”
 You get really sick.

-And also, to die: when the time comes, whoever you are, you have to die.
+And also, when the time comes, whoever you are, you have to die.
 Regardless of whether you attain enlightenment or not, there are ignorant people there who don’t understand you absolutely.
-This is a really big problem, dragging in all human beings.
-Why?
-You have to practice.
+This is a really big problem, dragging in all human beings. *Why?* You have to practice.

 So, that’s why Engo Zen Master says, “This fellow has broken down quite a bit.
 He’s dragging in other people.”